 Internationally Renowned Experts

 - The majority of the Accounting modules have prizes which are sponsored by employers or professional bodies.
-Students can join the Trading and Investment Club, a student run organisation which aims to educate its members on trading and investing through guest speakers, competitions and educational seminars.
+Students can also apply to take part in the Business and Finance Study Tour, which allows participants to meet senior employees from leading financial institutions.

 Course Content Modules often draw on international comparisons with a strong Irish (North and South) emphasis.
 Stage 1 Introductory Financial Accounting*